-Freestyle mode is the most fun.
+Freestyle mode is more advanced.
 Kids can strum or, by pressing a spot on every other fret, change the sounds or even play chords.
 The strumming is also freestyle and there is no background music to follow.

 The touch-sensitive cardboard surface does not allow experienced guitar players to play real chords or depress specific strings.
-This makes it easier for inexperienced players to master the toy, but guitar players might find this limiting.
+This makes it easier for inexperienced players to master the toy, but more advanced guitar players would find this limiting.

 Disclosure: Review samples were provided by the manufacturer.
 For more information, please see our Ethics Policy.